niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 The role of the Python script
 -----------------------------

-The ``benchmark.py`` Python script will write a new line in a **final CSV file**.
-That line is a repeat of what was already present in the temporary file, with the following additions:
+The ``benchmark.py`` Python script will read the content of the temporary CSV file, then fetch the following data using the ``sacct`` command:

 - The "reserved", or queued, time (time between the submit date and the eligible date)
 - The elapsed time (duration of the job)